Predicting kernel regression learning curves from only raw data statistics: Research Context and Related Works

 \textbf{Exactly-solved cases of kernel eigenstructure.} Exact kernel diagonalizations with machine-learning-relevant kernels are known in many highly-symmetric settings, including stationary kernels on the torus $\mathbb{T}^d$ and rotation-invariant kernels on the sphere $\mathbb{S}^d$ \citep{mei:2019-double-descent}.
 Moving to anisotropic domains, \citet{ghorbani:2020-when-nets-outperform-kernels} gave the eigenstructure of rotation-invariant kernels when the measure is a ``product of spheres'' of different radii.
 The case of a Gaussian kernel on a Gaussian measure was solved exactly by \citet{zhu:1997-gaussian-on-gaussian-eigenstructure}.
 Our Hermite eigenstructure ansatz is consistent with all these results and unifies them in a limiting case.

+\textbf{Eigenstructure of dot-product kernels on anisotropic Gaussian data.} Concurrent work by \citet{wortsman:2025-krr-spectrum-with-powerlaw-data} takes up the same mathematical problem as us: finding the eigenstructure of dot-product kernels on anisotropic Gaussian data.
+They prove upper and lower bounds on kernel eigenvalues that agree with the eigenvalues we propose in our \cref{eqn:hermite_eigensystem_def}.
+When studying the generalization of KRR, they switch from dot-product kernels to Hermite polynomial kernels.
+Our work provides a justification for this replacement: our HEA states that this swap changes the eigensystem only slightly.

 \textbf{Modeling data with a Gaussian measure.} A developing body of literature argues that MLPs' learning of complex data distributions is similar to the behavior one would see if the data were Gaussian with the same covariance \citep{goldt:2020-hidden-manifold-model,refinetti:2023-nets-learn-distros-of-increasing-complexity}.
 We broadly adopt this lens in the study of KRR and find that, indeed, the data is well-modeled as Gaussian.
+We note that this is distinct from the ``Gaussian universality'' assumption typically made in the derivation of the KRR eigenframework.
+See \cref{app:list_of_assumptions} for a discussion of the difference.

 \textbf{Single- and multi-index models.} Much recent literature has studied MLPs' learning of \textit{single- and multi-index functions} which depend only on a rank-one or rank-$k$ projection of the input $\vx$ \citep{dudeja:2018-single-index-models,bietti:2022-single-index-models,dandi:2023-one-giant-step-at-a-time,lee:2024-multi-index-models,mousavi:2024-multi-index-models}.
 This work partially motivated our study, and the multidimensional Hermite basis we use in this work is a basis of multi-index functions.
 Prior work in this vein has found that higher-order Hermite polynomials require more samples or gradient steps to learn.
 Two ways in which we depart from this body of work are that (a) we seek to predict the \textit{value} of the test error (including constant prefactors), not just asymptotics or scaling laws, and (b) we study \textit{anisotropic} data, which allows application of our results to real datasets.